Floydlang/floyd/docs/floyd_systems.md

 Inspirations for Floyd's concurrency model are CSP, Erlang, Go routines and channels and Clojure Core.Async.

-##### THREADING BACKGROUND

-- **Hardware thread** - separate physical transistors that can execute code with a call stack.
-Typically 1 - 16 are available on a machine.
-They run all the time.

-- **OS thread** - a separate thread of execution provided by the operating system.
-They are expensive, you typically should have less than 100 and they are expensive to schedule onto hardware threads by the OS.
-The OS schedules the OS threads onto available hardware threads and preemptively interrupts them regularly to give the hardware thread to another OS thread.

-- **Green thread** -- virtual threads, each with their own call-stack.
-These model the software concurrency and each represents something that can be run on a separate OS thread or hardware thread.
-How to actually run green threads is up to the runtime -- you don't know or care.
-This is a way to *expose* concurrency from your code.
-Green threads are mapped to OS threads by the Floyd runtime.
-It uses cooperative multitasking to do this switching.
-Remember that

-- **Task** - a function that can execute independently when all its inputs are available.
-It can run on any type of thread.

-A thread can take time to finish its work because:

-1. It is executing lots of instructions
-2. It blocks on something external - waiting for data to arrive from the internet, slow RAM memory
-3. It doesn't get clock cycles from the system

 ##### ACTORS: INBOX, STATE, PROCESSING FUNCTION

 For each independent mutable state and/or "thread" you want in your container, you need to insert an Actor.
 Actors are statically instantiated in a container -- you cannot allocate them at runtime.